 Many see tiny houses as a ridiculous concept.

-However, with almost 8,000 micro homes built in 2016, not everyone feels the same.
+However, not everyone feels the same.

 But, small and tiny houses certainly aren’t for everyone.
 Unsurprisingly, there are some inevitable downsides to having a significant lack of space.

 On the fence about whether this type of property is for you?
 Let’s take a closer look at whether a micro house is for you.